jaselv/redux-api-isomorphic-fetch-middleware/README.md

 ### Customizing the dispatched FSAs

-It is possible to customize the output of `redux-api-middleware` by replacing one or more of the string constants (or symbols) in `[CALL_API].types` by a type descriptor.
+It is possible to customize the output of `redux-api-isomorphic-fetch-middleware` by replacing one or more of the string constants (or symbols) in `[CALL_API].types` by a type descriptor.

 A *type descriptor* is a plain JavaScript object that will be used as a blueprint for the dispatched FSAs.
 As such, type descriptors must have a `type` property, intended to house the string constant or symbol specifying the `type` of the resulting FSAs.

 They may also have `payload` and `meta` properties, which may be of any type.
 Functions passed as `payload` and `meta` properties of type descriptors will be evaluated at runtime.
 The signature of these functions should be different depending on whether the type descriptor refers to *request*, *success* or *failure* FSAs &mdash; keep reading.

-If a custom `payload` and `meta` function throws an error, `redux-api-middleware` will dispatch an FSA with its `error` property set to `true`, and an `InternalError` object as its `payload`.
+If a custom `payload` and `meta` function throws an error, `redux-api-isomorphic-fetch-middleware` will dispatch an FSA with its `error` property set to `true`, and an `InternalError` object as its `payload`.

-A noteworthy feature of `redux-api-middleware` is that it accepts Promises (or function that return them) in `payload` and `meta` properties of type descriptors, and it will wait for them to resolve before dispatching the FSA &mdash; so no need to use anything like `redux-promise`.
+A noteworthy feature of `redux-api-isomorphic-fetch-middleware` is that it accepts Promises (or function that return them) in `payload` and `meta` properties of type descriptors, and it will wait for them to resolve before dispatching the FSA &mdash; so no need to use anything like `redux-promise`.

 #### *Request* type descriptors